NorthmanV/Patterns/README.md

 Provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.

 ### Builder
-Pattern constructs complex objects by separating construction and representation.
+Constructs complex objects by separating construction and representation.

 ### Factory method
-Pattern creates objects without specifying the exact class to create.
+Creates objects without specifying the exact class to create.

+### Prototype
+Creates objects by cloning an existing object.

+### Singleton
+Restricts object creation for a class to only one instance.

 ## Structural
 ### Adapter